autumn-info-442a/team-f/homework-5/README.md

 - Justification: Links need to be reliable to gain trust of the user/stakeholder.
 Ensuring that the link is correctly hyperlinked is important and is best suited with human inspection.

 ### Tell Us About Yourself: ###
-**T-1: “Height”, “age”, and “weight” input must only accept number input**
+**T-1: “Height”, “Age”, and “Weight” input must only accept number input**
 - Manual inspection: Webpage should not advance if string or float entered by implementing a rule that it is only number values only.
 This can be checked by reviewing the code to see the input type printing an error message if values are not allowed.
-  - Open up the code file containing the “height,” “age,” and “weight” input section of the Tell Us About Yourself page
+  - Open up the code file containing the “Height,” “Age,” and “Weight” input section of the Tell Us About Yourself page
-  - Review that the code block labels the height, age, and weight input as a number type
+  - Review that the code block labels the Height, Age, and Weight input as a number type
   - Review that there is the code with the error message written as “Provide a number”
 - Justification: Because there are numerous cases of what input can be provided, it is important for the program itself to be automatically checking and prevent any non-numerical cases right away.